Spiritus Hermeticum: part eight

 The simple truth that the universe arose out of Mind—and not the other way around as science believes—is the foundation of all Seven Universal Hermetic Laws.
 These Laws describe and explain all material and spiritual phenomena, such as material science can never do, for it continues to deny the existence of any such thing as 'spirit' or a Divine Source.
 If you know nothing about these Laws, have never read the Kybalion, or are unsure about the differences between the true laws taught by Occult Science and the speculations and theories of material science, we suggest you first read 'Why study Occult Science?' as well as our article on the Hermetic philosophy of ancient Egypt before proceeding further.
 The Seven Universal Hermetic Laws may be briefly summarised as follows.

 - Mentalism.
 The Law that all that exists is derived from Mind finds confirmation in the third verse of the Tabula Smaragdina which runs: "And as all things were produced by the meditation of one Being, so all things were produced from this one thing by adaptation."
-That 'one thing' can only be Mind, whilst 'adaptation' refers to the other six Laws depending from the first—that of Mentalism.
+As there can be no meditation without a mind the 'one thing' Hermes refers to can only be mental energy or Mind.

 - Correspondence.
-This Law is enshrined in the well-known but little understood Hermetic maxim: "As above—so below."
+This Law is found in the second verse of the Tabula Smaragdina and in the Hermetic maxim "As above—so below."
 Correspondence is not the same thing as comparison, though the two words are often confused.
 An atom corresponds to a solar-system but heat compares to cold, for they are simply polarities of the same principle.
 We shall explore this Law further later on.

 - Vibration.
 Hermes taught that everything without exception—even so-called 'inanimate' things such as stones—is in constant motion, both internally and externally.
 Any change in one's mental state alters the vibration of every living particle within us.
 In this lies the key to health and disease, success and failure, strength and weakness.

 - Polarity.
-Everything in the Universe is dual; positive and negative, light and dark, hot and cold, male and female.
+This Law is found in the seventh and eighth verses of the Tabula Smaragdina and states that everything in the Universe is dual; positive and negative, light and dark, hot and cold, male and female.
 In addition, a higher state is positive in relation to a lower one and vice versa.
-This Law is responsible for sympathy and antipathy, attraction and repulsion and its application is the key to achieving Inner Peace and harmony in our lives.
+It is responsible for sympathy and antipathy, attraction and repulsion.

 - Rhythm.
-Everything in the Universe is subject to rhythm.
+This Law is found in the eighth verse of the Tabula Smaragdina and tells us that everything is subject to rhythm.
 Up and down, left and right, backwards and forwards, fast and slow, activity and inertia.
 In this lies the key to understanding and controlling all activity, whether mental or physical, both within ourselves and in our environment.
-An example of this is the saying that a wise man bends to the storm; a fool resists and is broken.

 - Cause and Effect.
 There is a cause for every effect within the Universe and an effect for every cause.
 This Law is summed up in the Hermetic axiom: "that which comes up has always been sown; not all that has been sown comes up."
 Hence, there is no such thing as chance which is merely a word that describes any activity or event for which the cause remains unknown.

 - Gender or Sex.
-Gender is a universal principle throughout the manifested Universe.
-Not an atom nor an angel is devoid of it.
+This Universal Law is found in the fourth verse of the Tabula Smaragdina.
+Not an atom nor an angel is devoid of Gender.
 The Masculine and Feminine principles manifest on all planes and apply to all states of consciousness.
-The Masculine or Father Principle may be considered as the active and positive force, whilst the Feminine or Mother Principle is the passive and negative condition.
+The Sun or Father Principle is the active and positive force, whilst the Moon or Mother Principle is the passive and negative condition.

 "I, Mind, Myself am present with holy men and good, the pure, the merciful men who live piously.
 For to such my Presence doth become an aid, and they shall gain to Gnosis of all things, thus knowing them, and win the love of the Father by their pure vision, and thank Him, night and morn, invoking His Blessings, which He shall grant, as they meditate upon His Glory with ardent Love and Devotion."